Catholic ecumenical councils: Fourth Council of Constantinople

 With the coronation of Charlemagne by Pope Leo III in 800, his new title as Patricius Romanorum, and the handing over of the keys to the Tomb of Saint Peter, the papacy had acquired a new protector in the West.
 This freed the pontiffs to some degree from the power of the emperor in Constantinople, but it also led to a schism, because the emperors and patriarchs of Constantinople interpreted themselves as the true descendants of the Roman Empire dating back to the beginnings of the Church.
-Pope Nicholas I had refused to recognize Patriarch Photios I of Constantinople, who in turn had attacked the pope as a heretic, because he kept the filioque in the creed, which referred to the Holy Spirit emanating from God the Father and the Son.
+Pope Nicholas I had refused to recognize Patriarch Photios I of Constantinople, who in turn had attacked the pope as a heretic, because he kept the filioque in the creed, which referred to the Holy Spirit proceeding from God the Father and the Son.
 The council condemned Photius, who questioned the legality of the papal delegates presiding over the council, and ended the schism.
 The council met in ten sessions from October 869 to February 870 and issued 27 canons.

-Councils of the High Middle Ages (12th-14th centuries)
+Councils of the High Middle Ages (12th–14th centuries)

 All of these councils took place in the West and were attended by Western bishops.

 First Council of the Lateran

 Successors of Charlemagne insisted increasingly on the right to appoint bishops on their own, which led to the Investiture Controversy with the popes.
 The Concordat of Worms signed by Pope Calixtus II included a compromise between the two parties, by which the pope alone appoints bishops as spiritual head while the emperor maintains a right to give secular offices and honors.
 Pope Calixtus invoked the council to ratify this historic agreement.
 There are few documents and protocols left from the sessions and 25 canons approved.
-The council met from March 18 to April 5, 1123.
+The council met from 18 March to 5 April 1123.

 Second Council of the Lateran

 After the death of Pope Honorius II (1124–1130), two popes were elected by two groups of cardinals.
-Sixteen cardinals elected Pope Innocent II, while others elected Antipope Anacletus II who was called the Pope of the Ghetto, in light of his Jewish origins.
+Sixteen cardinals elected Pope Innocent II, while others elected antipope Anacletus II who was called the Pope of the Ghetto, in light of his Jewish origins.
 The council deposed the antipope and his followers.
 In important decisions regarding the celibacy of Catholic priests, clerical marriages of priests and monks, which up to 1139 were considered illegal, were defined and declared as non-existing and invalid.
 The council met under Pope Innocent II in April 1139 and issued 30 canons.